cSh4rk/cSh4rk.github.io/contact.md

 <br>
 <br>

-<h2 class="section-intro no-decoration">Contact me through one of these channels:</h2>
+<h2 class="section-intro no-decoration neutral-color">Contact me through one of these channels:</h2>
 <br>

 {% if site.social.email %}